 There is a wide variety of foliar feeds to choose from.
 Usually water-soluble powder or liquid fertilizers are used.
 If you purchase a fertilizer, be sure that there are directions for foliar application.

 Comfrey tea is packed with potash and nitrogen and is very easy to make.
-Fill a blender almost full with fresh comfrey leaves and add water up to 2 inches below the rim.
+Fill a blender almost full with fresh comfrey leaves and add water up to 2 inches (5 cm.) below the rim.
 Blend the leaves until all the comfrey is dissolved.
-Mix one part comfrey tea to 10 parts water for a foliar spray.
+Mix one part comfrey tea to ten parts water for a foliar spray.

 Using Foliar Sprays

-Foliar feed should be applied in the early morning before the sun becomes hot.
-Spray plants until you see the mixture dripping.
+Foliar feed should be applied in the early morning when the air is cool.
+Spray plants until you see the mixture dripping from the leaves.

-To help the foliar application stick to plants, you can add some insecticidal soap or horticultural oil.
+To help the foliar application stick to plants, add a small amount of insecticidal soap or horticultural oil.
 Do not forget to spray the underside of leaves as well.

 Foliar spray fertilizer is an excellent short-term solution for plants experiencing stress.
 However, it is always best to build up your soil with plenty of organic matter.